Datasets and Workflow

 Data collection

 The transcriptomic data of 414 marine micro-planktonic species were used.
 Among them 406 were derived from the Marine Microbial Eukaryote Transcriptome Sequencing Project (MMETSP).
-The most represented phylum Bacillariophyta includes transcriptomes of six most abundant diatom genera not covered by the MMETSP project, and were coming from Genoscope.
+The most represented phylum Bacillariophyta includes transcriptomes of six most abundant diatom genera not covered by the MMETSP project.
 Furthermore, two transcriptomes of species Phaeodactylum tricornutum, and Thalassiosira pseudonana were assembled using an in-house script.
 The distribution of the species transcriptomes per group is as follows:

 Workflow